 Students will be dismissed from the program and terminated from Veteran’s Benefits if they fail two examinations (courses) in the program or have any unexcused absences.

-For Accelerated Skills Training, students are required to attend all classes and take all examinations required by the respective certifying bodies, and demonstrate proficiency to receive a passing grade of "P." A non-passing grade in any course will cause the student to retake the course.
+Students are required to attend all classes and take all examinations required by the respective certifying bodies, and demonstrate proficiency to receive a passing grade of "P." A non-passing grade in any course will cause the student to retake the course.

 Excused absences are given when a student can show evidence of illness, death in immediate family, jury duty or other equally serious reason for non-attendance.
 The professor will determine if an absence is excused or unexcused.

 - Progress reports are filed with the VA Certification Office each month.
 These reports show grades as “P” passing or “F” failing as well as dates and hours of absence.

 - Veteran’s Benefits recipients are notified of progress by the VA Certification Official with emphasis on the fact that continuation of unsatisfactory progress and/or unexcused absences will result in an interruption of VA Benefits.

 A student may re-enter the program following dismissal due to unsatisfactory progress or conduct only when the following conditions exist: